langlk/sphinx_riddles/README.md

 * _Program lets user enter Thebes after third correct answer_
   * Example input: "man", "teapot", "teeth"
   * Example output: "Welcome!
 The ancient treasure of Thebes is yours!"
+* _Program chooses a random riddle at each turn._
+  * Example output: "What starts with a t, ends with a t, and has t in it?"

 ## Support and contact details